 Total Revenues.
-Total revenues in our South America consolidated reporting segment decreased slightly to Ps.95,726 million in 2023 as compared to 2022, mainly as a result of volume growth, favorable price-mix and our revenue management initiatives.
-These factors were partially offset by unfavorable currency translation effects resulting from the depreciation of most of our operating currencies as compared to the Mexican peso.
-Total revenues for beer amounted to Ps.6,117 million in 2023 as compared to Ps.5,600 million in 2022.
+Total revenues in our South America reporting segment decreased slightly to Ps.
+95,726 million in 2023 as compared to 2022, mainly as a result of unfavorable currency translation effects resulting from the depreciation of most of our operating currencies as compared to the Mexican peso.
+These factors were partially offset by volume growth, favorable mix and our revenue management initiatives.
+Total revenues for beer amounted to Ps.
+6,117 million in 2023 as compared to Ps.
+5,600 million in 2022.

-Total sales volume in our South America consolidated reporting segment increased by 5.5% to 1,653.1 million unit cases in 2023 as compared to 2022, mainly as a result of strong volume growth in Brazil, Colombia and Uruguay coupled with a slight volume growth in Argentina.
+Total sales volume in our South America reporting segment increased by 5.5% to 1,653.1 million unit cases in 2023 as compared to 2022, mainly as a result of strong volume growth in Brazil, Colombia and Uruguay coupled with a slight volume growth in Argentina.

-- Sales volume of our sparkling beverage portfolio increased by 4.3% in 2023 as compared to 2022, mainly driven by a 5.1% increase in our colas portfolio. - Sales volume of our still beverage portfolio increased by 5.0% in 2023 as compared to 2022, driven mainly by a 46.2% increase in Uruguay and 14.8% increase in Argentina. - Sales volume of our bottled water category, excluding bulk water, increased by 18.0% in 2023 as compared to 2022, driven mainly by a 52.4% increase in Brazil and a 31.1% increase in Argentina.

-• Sales volume of our bulk water portfolio increased by 10.7% in 2023 as compared to 2022, due to an increase in Colombia and Argentina, partially offset by a decrease in Brazil.
+- Sales volume of our sparkling beverage portfolio increased by 4.3% in 2023 as compared to 2022, mainly driven by a 5.1% increase in our colas portfolio. - Sales volume of our still beverage portfolio increased by 5.0% in 2023 as compared to 2022, driven mainly by a 46.2% increase in Uruguay and 14.8% increase in Argentina. - Sales volume of our bottled water category, excluding bulk water, increased by 18.0% in 2023 as compared to 2022, driving growth across all territories in the division. - Sales volume of our bulk water portfolio increased by 10.7% in 2023 as compared to 2022, due to an increase in Colombia and Argentina, partially offset by a decrease in Brazil.